KiCad/kicad-source-mirror/pcb_calculator/eserie_help.md

 This calculator finds combinations of standard E-series components to create arbitrary values.
 You can enter the required resistance from 0,0025 to 4000 kOhm.
-Solutions using up to 3 components are given.
+Solutions using up to 4 components are given.

-If a closer solutions is needed, the 4R checkbox option will give solutions using 4 components for the E12 series only.
-This option may take longer to compute.

-It is also possible to specify up to two values to exclude from the solution if these component values are not available
+By default, the request value is always excluded from the solution set.
+It is also possible to specify up to two additional values to exclude from the solution if these component values are not available

 Solutions are given in the following formats: